-Browse Abandonment is intended to re-engage the briefest website visitors, those that only checked your website and didn't browse any of your products and didn't add anything to the cart.
+Browse Abandonment is intended to re-engage the briefest store visitors, those that only checked your website and didn't browse any of your products or add anything to the cart.
 Once the customer leaves the website, you can send them a short invite or a brief presentation of your business.

-When setting up this automation, you should also mind your customers' engagement with your brand.
-If they only visited your store once, you shouldn't send a bunch of messages.
-Be careful, set the proper frequency, and make sure your workflows do not overlap.
+When setting up this Automation, you should also mind your customers' engagement with your brand.
+You shouldn't send many messages if they only visited your store once.
+Be careful, set the proper frequency, and ensure your workflows do not overlap.

 Before you start

-- Browse Abandonment is available on Shopify, BigCommerce, WooCommerce module 1.6.0 or newer, Magento 1, module 1.2.0 or newer, Integrations via API v3
+Browse Abandonment is available on Shopify, BigCommerce, WooCommerce module 1.6.0 or newer, Magento 1, module 1.2.0 or newer, and Integrations via API v3.

-- Automation workflows can be used on the Free Trial and paid plans only.
+Automation workflows can be used on all the Omnisend plans.
 Find more information on Omnisend pricing.

-- All of the user roles, except for the Analyst, can access automation workflow settings.
+Except for the Analyst, all user roles can access automation workflow settings.

 Automation trigger settings

-The trigger for this workflow is preset to "Page Viewed”.
-In this Automation, the trigger filter should be assigned with the Page URL.
-However, you are not restricted to trigger the automation for a particular page as you can set the trigger to all pages containing a certain word.
+The trigger for this workflow is preset to "Page Viewed."
+The trigger filter should be assigned with the Page URL in this Automation.
+However, you are not restricted to triggering the Automation for a particular page, as you can set the trigger to all pages containing a specific word.

 Audience filter/Conditional Split

-If you wish to trigger the automation for a particular category of customers, you may add an Audience filter to the automation trigger settings.
-However, for Product Abandoned automation, Audience filter settings are limited to customers' properties only therefore it might be a better decision to use Conditional Split.
+If you wish to trigger the Automation for a particular category of customers, you may add an Audience filter to the automation trigger settings.
+However, for Product, Abandoned Automation, and Audience, filter settings are limited to customers' properties only; therefore, it might be better to use Conditional Split.

-For example, you may target the automation to customers that didn't engage with your store recently.
+For example, you may target the Automation to customers who recently didn't engage with your store.

-Important: the message can be triggered only in case the customer provided some personal data before viewing the product.
+Important!
+The message can be triggered only if the customer provides some personal data before viewing the Product.

-In the trigger settings, you can set the restriction to not trigger the same automation for the specified period.
-In case the customer has visited your store several times within the same day, only one automation will be triggered.
+You can set the restriction to not trigger the same Automation for the specified period in the trigger settings.
+If the customer has visited your store several times within the same day, only one Automation will be triggered.

-Since this automation is rather intended to capture the attention of the one-time visitors, we would recommend setting the delay to 10 - 15 days to avoid sending to many emails to your loyal customers.
+Since this Automation is intended to capture the attention of one-time visitors, we recommend setting the delay to 10 - 15 days to avoid sending too many emails to your loyal customers.

 Content of the message

 Unlike any other automation from the abandonment series, the Browse Abandoned trigger doesn't capture any information about your customers' activity, such as Products your customer has browsed or the link to the check-out your customers have started.
-Still, you may target this sequence with the pages your customer has browsed.
-If he viewed the products from a certain collection or a category you may send the corresponding information.
+You can still target this sequence with the pages your customer has browsed.
+You might send the corresponding information if he viewed the products from a specific collection or category.

-In the message content, you may add the content your customers would engage, offer some exclusive offers or discounts.
+You may add the content your customers would engage in in the message content and offer some exclusive offers or discounts.

 Achieving better results

-Even though Browse Abandoned automation can be triggered by non-subscribed customers, you still need to capture their email addresses.
-The best way to achieve that is to “warmed up" your account.
-This means that you need to spread as many cookies as possible - send more newsletters, enable Omnisend Signup forms.
-Day by day the number of customers (who have your tracking cookie) will increase.
+Even though Non-subscribed customers can trigger browsing Abandoned Automation, you still need to capture their email addresses.
+The best way to achieve that is to "warm-up" your account.
+In other words, you need to spread as many cookies as possible.
+How to spread cookies that will allow Omnisend to track abandoned carts:

 More cookies → More abandoned browsing tracked → More reminder emails sent → More customers engaged.

-Like all other e-commerce features, Browse Abandonment reports are available at the Reports tab.
+Like all other ecommerce features, Browse Abandonment reports are available in the Reports tab.
 It contains the standard list of reports: number of emails sent, open rate, click rate, sales generated, and removed.
-Month by month view and Activity feed with detailed information is available as well.
+Month-by-month view and Activity feed with detailed information is also available.